mongodb/specifications/source/auth/auth.md

 - mechanism_properties

-  - PROVIDER_NAME\
+  - OIDC_ENV\
-    Drivers MUST allow the user to specify the name of a built-in OIDC provider integration to use to obtain credentials.
-If provided, the value MUST be one of `["aws"]`.
-If both `PROVIDER_NAME` and an [OIDC Callback](#oidc-callback) or [OIDC Human Callback](#oidc-human-callback) are provided for the same `MongoClient`, the driver MUST raise an error.
+    Drivers MUST allow the user to specify the name of a built-in OIDC application environment integration to use to obtain credentials.
+If provided, the value MUST be one of `["k8s"]`.
+If both `OIDC_ENV` and an [OIDC Callback](#oidc-callback) or [OIDC Human Callback](#oidc-human-callback) are provided for the same `MongoClient`, the driver MUST raise an error.